Apple keyboards

 Apple Inc. has designed and developed many external keyboard models for use with families of Apple computers, such as the Apple II, Mac, and iPad.
-The Magic Keyboard and Magic Keyboard with Numeric Keypad designed to be used via either Bluetooth and USB connectivity, and have integrated rechargeable batteries; The Smart Keyboard and Magic Keyboard accessories for iPads are designed to be directly attached to and powered by a host iPad.
+The Magic Keyboard and Magic Keyboard with Numeric Keypad are designed to be used via either Bluetooth and USB connectivity, and have integrated rechargeable batteries; The Smart Keyboard and Magic Keyboard accessories for iPads are designed to be directly attached to and powered by a host iPad.
 All current Apple keyboards utilize low-profile key designs, and common modifier keys.

+As of 2015 the butterfly keyboard design was implemented with a complex polymer.
+In 2018 the Macbook keyboard was redesigned to contain a silicone membrane interior and keys made of nylon.
+In 2019 the scissor mechanism design was adopted to replace the butterfly design.

 Layout and features

 To serve the functionality of the Macintosh operating systems (and because of historical differences), the Apple Keyboard's layout differs somewhat from that of the ubiquitous IBM PC keyboard, mainly in its modifier and special keys.
 Some of these keys have unique symbols defined in the Unicode block Miscellaneous Technical.
 Features different from other keyboards include: